 The work of this position is reviewed twice annually in accordance with the state's Performance Management System.
-After training, all daily work is completed independently, with only the final work product reviewed in accordance with section and agency quality assurance, quality control, and accreditation guidelines.
+After training, all casework is completed independently, with only the final work product reviewed in accordance with section and agency quality assurance, quality control, and accreditation guidelines.
+Management skills are observed on a daily basis and are subject to OSP guidelines.